2017 speakers will be announced soon.

 High School Juniors & Seniors attend the Summit for free!

 The West’s premiere gathering of leaders in policy, culture and American enterprise.
 Students will meet and hear from high profile officials, influencers and media personalities.
-Small group discussions will zero in on current issues of the day in the context of expert presentations.
+Small group discussions will focus on current issues of the day in the context of expert presentations.

 Every student will learn how our government works, increase their grasp of history and understand America’s economic engine.
 Ideas and materials presented at the Summit will add value to school assignments, college applications, discussion and debates.
 For Shining City Scholars, the meals will be provided, as well as a couple of dynamic social gatherings.